aldur/aldur.github.io/_posts/2025-06-17-nixos-in-crostini.md

 depth.
 The shell usually provides everything else I need, including an editor and access to other hosts.

-A productive environment should deliver as much of this as possible: for instance, `git` should know who I am and how I prefer to fetch branches.
+A productive shell should come as ready as possible: for instance, `git` should know who I am and how I prefer to fetch branches.
 It should be easy to configure, audit, and (re)build from scratch.
 Deploying it to a clean device should be fast (minutes).
 Importantly, it should _not_ bundle any secret (e.g., passwords or cryptographic keys) or confidential information, nor should it have access to any long-lived credential either.

-The lack of secrets and credentials is important for safety: if an environment is compromised while at rest, there is nothing to exfiltrate.
-Plus, we do not need to worry about _how_ we deliver the environment, _where_ we store it, _if_ it leaks, and _when_ to dispose it.
-If, instead, an environment gets compromised at runtime (e.g., through a malicious executable), then the attacker should not be able to access any long-lived credential (e.g., an SSH key).
+The lack of secrets and credentials is important for safety: if the environment is compromised while at rest, there is nothing to exfiltrate.
+Plus, we do not need to worry about _how_ we deliver the container image, _where_ we store it, _if_ it leaks, and _when_ to dispose it.
+If, instead, if the compromise happens at runtime (e.g., through a malicious executable), then the attacker should not be able to access any long-lived credential (e.g., an SSH key).

 ## The solution